-This group of scholars formed the TikTok Cultures Research Network in October 2020 and act as a consulting panel for the development and future directions of the network.
+The TikTok Cultures Research Network is supported by a group of Asia Pacific-based Founding Members (est. October 2020) and a network of global Key Regional Leaders (est. September 2021).
+Together, we act as a consulting panel for the development and future directions of the network.

 A/Prof Crystal Abidin is the founder of the TikTok Cultures Research Network.
 She is a digital anthropologist and ethnographer of vernacular internet cultures, and researches internet celebrity, influencer cultures, and social media pop cultures.
 She has published 5 books and over 60 articles and chapters on various aspects of internet cultures.
 Crystal is Associate Professor of Internet Studies, Principal Research Fellow, and ARC DECRA Fellow at Curtin University.
 For her public scholarship and continuous engagements with industry, Crystal was listed on ABC Top 5 Humanities Fellows (2020), Forbes 30 Under 30 Asia (2018), and Pacific Standard 30 Top Thinkers Under 30 (2016).
 Reach her at wishcrys.com